daltonlowery26/DIPS/README.md

 ## Project Intro/Objective

 This repository hosts various piece of work in the steps to build a fully working MLB player model similar to ZIPS.
 This is an indepentent project done for my own enjoyment and exploration.

-## Roadmap
+Currently, only WRC+ projections for players that played in the MLB in 2024 are completed.
+I am working to add WAR projections as well as projections for players that have yet to play.

+### Folder Structure

+- major_leauge_preds | all data and models relating to MLB player projections.
+  - data | all data, cleaned and uncleaned, for models
+  - final_preds | wrc+ predections for each model iteration
+  - predections | models used to predict various stats
+  - predicted_data | indiv. predections created by each model for each stat
+- minor_leauge_preds | in progress, minor leauge to MLB translations
+  - data | all data cleaned and uncleaned use

-### Broad Steps to be taken
+### Broad Roadmap

 - Exploring aging curves for the various stats of intrest
 - Use K-Nearest Neighbor to find similar seasons and compare outcomes